lanl/benchmarks/doc/sphinx/01_branson/branson.rst

    ps -C BRANSON -o rss | awk '{sum+=$1;} END{print sum/1024/1024;}'
 ..

-For throughput curves on a GPU the memory footprint of Branson must vary between ~5% and ~60% in increments of at most 5% of the computational device's main memory.
-The memory footprint can be controlled by editing "photons" in the input file.

 Results from Branson are provided on the following systems: